rusty-octopus/qrand/README.md

     * Infinite sequence may panic with `collect`
 * Sobol and Rd may be built options
     * This means qrand_core could be as two crates
+* Sobol initialisation
+    * Create a small tool that parses the Joe-Kuo direction numbers and creates a blob with already created polynomials
+        * or at least packs the data in binary
+    * This file can then easier be used during constant evaluation
+        * should be packed into a `'static`, immutable array with exact the size as chosen during compilation
 * Use as base for a quasi monte carlo engine (embedded and not)
 * Use as base for dithering and other low discrepancy sequence use cases
     * Simple Monte Carlo Integration